unbit/uwsgi-docs/SystemD.rst

    [Install]
    WantedBy=multi-user.target

 Then run it

 .. code-block:: sh

    systemctl start emperor.uwsgi.service

-...and check it
+And check its status.

 .. code-block:: sh

    systemctl status emperor.uwsgi.service

-You will see the Emperor reporting the number of governed vassals
+You will see the Emperor reporting the number of governed vassals to Systemd (and to you).

 .. code-block:: sh